uutzinger/airquality/Readme.md

 Passwords are set but since SSL is not available, the system is not particulary secure.

-Debugging of code was enabled with three approaches:
+Debugging of code was enabled with two approaches:
 1) Setting debugging levels (0 = no ouptut to serial or telnet).
 Setting debug level to 99 will printout sensor values and system status continously.
 2) Enable ```#define DBG``` creates DBG output at all essential function calls, so that a software crash can be pin pointed.
+This will create a lot of output and is not suited for regular operation of the system.
-3) Enable ```#define PROFILE``` will measure execution times of essential function calls.
+3) sending "." will provide execution times of the major function calls.

-DBG and PROFILE should not be enabled in final software.

 ## Air Quality Assessments